MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 # apt update && apt -y install exploitdb
 ```

-After install you can easily use it
+After install, you can easily use it

 ```
-searchsploit linux kernel 3.2
+searchsploit Linux kernel 3.2
 ```

-Let's use it to find exploit for linux kernal
+Let's use it to find exploit for linux kernel

 ```
 $ searchsploit linux kernel 4. | head